DiogoDeAndrade/Cozy/README.md

   - Need to make cheese (cow, get milk, etc)
   - Blacksmith
     - Give us some seeds
-    - Wants sand, so he can make a mirror
+    - Needs "Silvermoon Sand", that can only be gathered from a beach in the moonlight, when lit by the Moonfish
+    - Need to lure the Moonfish
+      - Grab worm (?)
-    - Can smelt stuff, convert 10xSand into 1xSeed
+    - Can smelt stuff, convert 10xSand into 1xFire Flower Seed

 ## Art